 We All Feel Self-conscious When We Shouldn’t

 I’d be lying if I said there weren’t any embarrassing moments in Korea due to me not speaking Korean perfectly.
 I learned that most people usually have a quick laugh and then move on—or they help me.
 More importantly, I found out that there’s nothing to be afraid of.

 The truth is that most people don’t want to make you feel foolish when you make silly mistakes.
 And as someone who kept getting the word for teacher and the word for fish mixed up, I know a thing or two about making silly mistakes.

 It’s not actually your mistakes that are holding you back, it’s doubt.
 The truth is that everyone makes mistakes when speaking English, even native speakers like me.

 A normal native English speaker tends to break countless rules when speaking.
 In fact, you probably know more grammar rules off the top of your head than most English speakers do!

 If you’re like me, being forced to speak a foreign language in front of native speakers is a nerve-racking experience.

 The problem is that feeling stressed makes it difficult to think clearly, which makes you even more likely to make mistakes and doubt your English abilities.
 It’s a negative cycle, and the only thing that can break the cycle is to increase your confidence.

 The first step towards building your English confidence is learning how to relax so that you can learn English with a clear head.
-If you have a hard time feeling calm and comfortable during English lessons or when speaking English out in the world, try doing some deep breathing exercises to relax.
+If you have a hard time feeling calm and comfortable during English classes or when speaking English out in the world, try doing some deep breathing exercises to relax.
 This will help you stop to focus and will also calm your nerves.

 Another way to increase your English confidence is to make your learning experience enjoyable.
 That way, you’re so busy having fun that you won’t even have time to wonder if you’re making mistakes.